 Char Siu (Chinese Barbecue Pork) is one of the most popular and universal roast meat in Chinese cuisine, in my hometown, Penang.
 You can get char siu in any Chinatown, and you will be shocked how easy it is to make the char siu sauce that’s used to marinade the pork.
 Pork scotch fillet also known as Pork Neck, Pork Collar or Pork Neck Collar is an excellent cut of pork to make char siu.

-In Malaysia, it is serve with wonton noodles which always arrived with several slices of this red “rimmed” meat and some green vegetables along with a small bowl of wonton soup.
-There are char siu in black charred type too in some restaurants and it’s really finger licking awesome for both type.
+In Malaysia, it is served with wonton noodles which always arrived with several slices of this red “rimmed” meat and some green vegetables along with a small bowl of wonton soup.
+There are char siu in black charred type too in some restaurants and it’s really finger licking awesome for both types.

 I am adding my blackened char siu to my bought shin ram yun noodle and to go along with it is bitter gourd egg instead of leafy green.
 That’s me, love to combine, create and explore the various ingredients as well as the method of making use of leftover char siu, fry bitter gourd eggs and add in to noodle with its condiments.